How to Finish Drywall for DIYers

 For outside corners that have already been covered with metal bead, applying tape is not necessary—just apply the mud over each face of the corner, using a drywall knife.

 With the joints and corners all taped and mudded, apply a small amount of compound over each nail or screw head and smooth the surface.

 Sand and Apply the Fill Coat

 Lightly sand the dried compound to remove any ridges and bumps.
 (Wear a dust mask and eye protection while sanding.)
-Some craftsman will use a wallboard knife to knock down raised areas of the dried compound before sanding.
+Some professionals omit sanding entirely, simply using a wallboard knife to knock down raised areas of the dried compound.
+DIYers, though, are more likely to need a light sanding before applying the fill coat.

 After sanding, wipe down the wallboard with a clean cloth to remove sanding dust, then use a 10- or 12-inch knife to spread another layer of compound over the joints, feathering the edges.
 With this application from a wide knife, the joint areas will now be raised up nearly flush with the faces of the wallboard panels, and the tape should now be hidden under the compound.

 Apply the Finish Coat

 If you’ve taken care when applying and sanding the first coats, the finish coat should require only a very light final application of mud to create a smooth surface.
 Use the widest drywall knife trowel you have to apply this coat.
 This knife should be at least 12 inches wide; pros may use even wider drywall knives.

-Some pros add a little water to the mud before the final coat (but never more than the equivalent of one pint of water to a five-gallon bucket).
+Some pros add a little water to the mud before the final coat (but never more than the equivalent of one pint of water to a five-gallon bucket of mud).
 If you do this, make sure to mix the water in thoroughly.